puzzle/2Redmine/README.md

 $ bundle install
 ```

-If am error occurs, enter the following commands:
+If an error occurs, enter the following commands:

 ```
 $ sudo apt-get install ruby-dev